marcosgz/marcosgz.github.io/_posts/2019-05-24-rails-arel-calculate-distance-between-two-coordinates.markdown

 PostgreSQL has also a great extension named [PostGIS][plgis] that provides spatial objects.
 Strongly recommend the use.

+If you are looking for more advanced queries or a complete geocode solution take a look at the [geocoder][geocoder] gem.
+This gem adds several scopes to the [activerecord][activerecord] according to the examples in the documentation.

+{% highlight ruby %}
+Venue.near('Omaha, NE, US')                   # venues within 20 miles of Omaha Venue.near([40.71, -100.23], 50)              # venues within 50 miles of a point
+Venue.near([40.71, -100.23], 50, units: :km)  # venues within 50 kilometres of a point
+Venue.geocoded                                # venues with coordinates
+Venue.not_geocoded                            # venues without coordinates
+{% endhighlight %}

 [great-circle-distance]: https://en.wikipedia.org/wiki/Great-circle_distance
 [sphere]: https://en.wikipedia.org/wiki/Sphere